-Charging and handling precautions for all battery types
+Charging and handling precautions for all battery types:

 - Use the supplied NiMH charger to charge the included battery.
 DO NOT attempt to charge LiPo batteries or any other type of battery with this charger. - BEFORE you charge, ALWAYS confirm that the charger settings exactly match the type (chemistry), specification, and configuration of the battery to be charged. - DO NOT attempt to charge non-rechargeable batteries (explosion hazard), batteries that have an internal charge circuit or a protection circuit, batteries that have been altered from original manufacturer configuration, or batteries that have missing or unreadable labels, preventing you from properly identifying the battery type and specifications. - DO NOT exceed the maximum manufacturer recommended charge rate. - DO NOT let any exposed battery contacts or wires touch each other.
-This will cause the battery to short circuit and create the risk of fire. - While charging or discharging, ALWAYS place the battery (all types of batteries) in a fire retardant/fire proof container and on a non-flammable surface such as concrete.
+This will cause the battery to short circuit and create the risk of fire. - While charging or discharging, ALWAYS place the battery (all types of batteries) in a fire retardant/fire proof container and on a non-flammable surface such as concrete. - DO NOT charge batteries inside of an automobile.
+DO NOT charge batteries while driving in an automobile.